JScottBowen/aviation_weather/README.md

 # aviation_weather
-Python Code to download and parse aviation TAFs and METARs
+python code to download and parse aviation TAFs and METARs